-Consider helping your existing grantees to incorporate climate change in their work through providing connections or additional funding.
+You may like to consider helping your existing grantees to incorporate climate change in their work through providing connections or additional funding.
 For example, could you connect them with similar organisations that consider climate change already?
 Could you introduce them to a climate expert?
 Or fund a piece of research or external expertise to help them consider climate change?